 Due to COVID-19 and the impact it will have on consumers financially, multiple businesses, banks and corporations have announced measures to help those impacted the most.
-Internet and cellular providers have announced measures to help their customers who are being impacted by this pandemic.
+Internet and cellular providers are among the many businesses offering alternative plans for affected customers.

 Our firm is continuing to investigate and will hold these companies liable for staying true to protecting their customers during this pandemic.
-If you or someone you know ends up being impacted by one of these companies not following through on their pre-announced procedures during the COVID-19 pandemic, Maginnis Law is here to help you.
+If you or someone you know are impacted by one of these companies not following through on their pre-announced procedures during the COVID-19 pandemic, Maginnis Law is here to help you.

-Maginnis Law’s consumer law attorneys are committed to helping consumers like you who have been wronged by big corporations.
-You can reach our firm’s consumer law attorneys by phone at 919.526.0450 or email us at firstname.lastname@example.org.
+Maginnis Howard’s consumer law attorneys remain committed to helping consumers wronged by big corporations.
+You can reach our firm’s consumer law attorneys by phone at (919)526-0450 or through our contact page.